Word Meanings - SUBTLE - Book Publishers vocabulary database

 Having the qualities which constitute beauty; pleasing to the sight or the mind.
 A circle is more beautiful than a square; a square is more beautiful than a parallelogram.
 Lord Kames.
 Syn. -- Handsome; elegant; lovely; fair; charming; graceful; - DESIGN

 drawing, dessein a plan or scheme; all, ultimately, from L. designare to designate; de- + signare to mark, mark out, signum mark, sign.
 See 1.
-To draw preliminary outline or main features of; to sketch for a pattern or model; to delineate; to trace - SENSITIVE
+To draw preliminary outline or main features of; to sketch for a pattern or model; to delineate; to trace - GRANDEUR

 1. Having sense of feeling; possessing or exhibiting the capacity of receiving impressions from external objects; as, a sensitive soul.
-2. Having quick and acute sensibility, either to the action of external objects, or to impressions upon the - GRANDEUR
+2. Having quick and acute sensibility, either to the action of external objects, or to impressions upon the - CRAFTY

 1. Relating to, or characterized by, craft or skill; dexterous.
 "Crafty work."
 Piers Plowman.
 2. Possessing dexterity; skilled; skillful.
 A noble crafty man of trees.
 Wyclif.
 3. Skillful at deceiving others; characterized by craft; cunning; wily. - SHARPLY